-In this blog post, we will discuss the keys to an explosive start (block start).
-If you are familiar with the world of sprinters, you must’ve heard the names of Christian Coleman and John Ross.
+In this blog post, we will discuss the keys to an explosive start with and without the block.
+If you are familiar with the world of speed, you have heard the names of Christian Coleman and John Ross.
 Both of them are known for their explosive starts.

-In this piece, we’ll analyze and break down the techniques these sprinters follow and try to learn some important lessons that we can use to help us improve our sprinting.
-These techniques include stance, hips, and spine positions in the push-off, keeping the front foot on the ground for long, and the push-off.
+In this piece, we’ll analyze and break down the techniques these sprinters follow and try to learn some important lessons that we can use to help you improve your sprinting.
+These techniques include stance, hips, and spine positions in the push-off, first step contact time, and push-off.
 We’ll also look at the head position during the process.

 In order to better understand these mechanics, I’ll highlight the keys that you need to learn so that you can get that explosive start you’ve always wanted.